Mathématique: Chapter 48

 Rush nodded.
 “You said something in the lab,” he murmured, “about boosting the UHF signal?”

 “Yeah,” Eli said.
 “I increased the amplitude of the thing about eighty fold, unfortunately.
-I think it was a transient effect.”
+I think it was transient.”

-“Well, I wasn’t going to sweep the UHF band again, was I?”
-Eli replied.
+“Well, I wasn’t gonna sweep the UHF band, again, while you were, like, dying on the floor, was I?”
+Eli shot back.
 “Power consumption visibly increased, as measured by, er, crystal glow brightness?
-For about ten seconds.
-So, if someone is looking for you, and they picked up that UHF emission, they’ll be able to trace your location.
-But, fortunately, Boston is a big city, and you’re probably not sending a super high-powered signal anymore.
-I’m not sure what the maximum detectable range is for your swag on its standard settings, but it’s not going to be super far, and it probably will depend some on atmospheric conditions, so hope for lots of thunderstorms, I guess.”
+If someone is looking for you and they picked up that UHF emission, they’ll be able to trace your location.
+Fortunately, Boston is a big city.
+I’m not sure what the maximum detectable range is for your swag on its standard settings, but it’s not gonna be super far, and it’ll depend on atmospheric conditions, so hope for lots of thunderstorms, I guess?”

 Rush nodded.

 “We should keep an eye on what happens at that lab though,” Eli said.
-“And by ‘we’ I mean ‘me’.
+“And by ‘we’ I mean ‘me.’
 And by ‘me’ I mean ‘Rob’.
-And by ‘what happens’, I mean whether or not the Air Force shows up there.”
+And by ‘what happens’, I mean whether or not the Air Force shows up.”

 Rush nodded.

 “You look awful,” Eli said.
-“Eat your sandwich, maybe.”
+“Eat your sandwich.”

 “Yes,” Rush said.
-“Though, truth be told, it’s more like a room with a locking door adjacent to what appears to be a former crack house.”
+“Though, truth be told, it’s a room with a locking door in what I’m told is a former crack house.”

-“Um, yeah, maybe you should sleep at my place,” Eli said.
+“Uh, yeah, maybe you should sleep at my place.”

-“No,” Rush said.
-“I could still be broadcasting an easily localizable signal.”
+“No,” Rush said flatly.
+“I could still be broadcasting a boosted signal.”

 “Yeah, but you’re probably not,” Eli said.

-“So that when you get mugged you won’t lose all your resources?”
-Eli asked, grimacing.
+Eli grimaced.
+“So when you get mugged, you won’t lose all your resources?”

 “Precisely.”

-“I’m trading physical safety for the eventual purchase of hardware.”
+“I’m trading physical safety for the prospect of hardware.”

 “No,” Rush replied.
 “I need a computer.
 Among other things.”

 “I identify with that need,” Eli replied.
-“Is this for purposes of contacting J’Shep?”
+“Is this for purposes of contacting J’Shep?
+Because you can use my laptop.”

-“Well,” Eli said, “I’m all for that, especially in light of what we just found out, but I’d hold off for a few days.
-Play it cool, slave away at your latte art, and we can see what, if anything, comes of our physics lab broadcast.
-I have an angle that maybe we can work.”
+“You’re inconveniently principled.”
+Eli grumbled.
+“But fine.
+Play it cool, slave away at your latte art, and we’ll see what, if anything, comes from our little broadcast.
+In the meantime, I have an angle we can work.”

 “My nemesis,” Eli sighed.

-Rush raised his eyebrows.
+Rush quirked an eyebrow.
 “He of the unspoken name?”

-“Yeah,” Eli said, dolefully.
+“Yeah,” Eli said dolefully.
 “He’s wicked smart.
 I mean, to be clear, not Eli Wallace Smart, but almost.
-He’s into neural robotics, to the extent that that’s a thing, which it’s not, really.
-This is the guy we want.
-The only problem is, he’s maybe a little too much of a full-blooded academic for us to get away with bullshitting him.
-But then again, maybe not.
-We’ll have to come up with something really good.”
+He’s into neural robotics, ugh, to the extent that’s a thing, which it’s not, really.
+Like, check back in twenty years, am I right?
+Anyway, this is the Nerd Prince we need.
+The only problem is that he’s maybe a little too much of a full-blooded academic for us to get away with garden variety bullshit.
+We’ll have to come up with something good.”

 “That may be difficult,” Rush said.
-“Frankly, I’m perpetually astounded that you gave any credence to my story.
-To me, it sounds totally preposterous.”
+“Frankly, I’m perpetually astounded you gave any credence to my story.
+T’me, it sounds preposterous.”

 “That’s what saves it,” Eli replied.
-“Real things are always ridiculous.
+“Real life is always ridiculous.
 I mean, have you lived in the world?”

 “Theoretically, yes,” Rush said.
 “Experientially, no.”

-“Good point, Dave,” Eli said, eating another onion ring.
-“Good freaking point.”
+“Good point, Dave.”
+Eli crunched down on another onion ring.
+“Good freakin’ point.”